real-artswan/text2dict/README.md

 Requirements: nltk package, to install do `pip install nltk`

 # Usage
-Run `python text2dict.py <path to text file>`
+Run `python text2dict.py <path to text file>`.

-Also there is an utility script `./extras/dumpfb2.py` that can dump fb2 file to a plain text file
+Also there is an utility script `./extras/dumpfb2.py` that can dump fb2 file to a plain text file.

 # Output
 CSV columns are: